 Solution: When the fuel cap is not venting, replace it with a new Spartan fuel cap.

 Solution: Remove your spark plug using a socket wrench.
-Look for wear and damage including a cracked porcelain, burnt electrode or dirty plug.
+Look for wear and damage including cracked porcelain, burnt electrode, or dirty plug.
 A damaged or excessively dirty plug that is dark in color must be replaced.

 Otherwise, if it’s just a little dirty, you can clean it with a wire brush.
 I usually just replace the spark plug.
 It is an inexpensive part crucial to keeping your mower running at its best.

 Before installing the plug, make sure the spark plug is gapped to the engine manufacturer’s specification.
 Install the spark plug and securely attach the spark plug wire to ensure it is making a good connection.

 Operating a zero-turn stirs up a lot of dust and debris.
 It’s important to always run an air filter in your Spartan mower to avoid engine damage.
 Because of these dirty conditions, the air filter can become plugged when it isn’t regularly removed, cleaned, or replaced.